PetricaT/TODO/README.md

 # TODO
-A part of a collection of JS/TS projects.
+A collection of projects I made (and probably am making) in JS/TS.

 Currently in this repo are: